-Here we are answering one the most demanding questions… and here is the reality: you are not unidentified when you go online, even when using a secure VPN service.
+Here we are answering one of the most demanding questions.
+And here is the reality: you are not unidentified when you go online, even when using a secure VPN service.
 How is that, you may ask?

 - Each service has at least a single piece of information that can be employed to differentiate various users.